SpiNNakerManchester/spinnaker_tools/README.md

     Search for the string "EDIT HERE" to find the two edit points.

-    The version of the GNU tools that was used to test this release is
+    The version of the GNU tools used to test this release is

-        gcc version 4.9.3 20150529 (release) [ARM/embedded-4_9-branch revision 227977]
+        arm-none-eabi-gcc 9.2.1 20191025 (release) [ARM/arm-9-branch revision 277599]

     This (and more recent versions) can be downloaded from [this web site](https://launchpad.net/gcc-arm-embedded).

-    The version of the ARM tools that was used to test this release is
+    The version of the ARM tools used to test this release is

-        ARM C/C++ Compiler, RVCT4.0 [Build 400]
+        ARM C/C++ Compiler, 4.1 [Build 894]

  2. Source the setup file in the directory in which it lives